 'Highlights' Magazine Sticks To Winning Formula Of Mixing Fun With Learning

-It can be hard to stay relevant in the ever-changing world of children's entertainment, but Highlights fo Children magazine has lasted for generations by sticking to the formula of mixing fun with learning.
+It can be hard to stay relevant in the ever-changing world of children's entertainment, but Highlights For Children magazine has lasted for generations by sticking to the formula of mixing fun with learning.

 As Emily Burkhalter's third grade class at Evening Street Elementary School in Worthington, Ohio, is enjoying a free reading period, a top choice among the students is Highlights.